 Legs up the wall restorative yoga

-This is one of the essential restorative postures in yoga.
-You get an passive stretch on the hamstrings(backs of the legs), it aids venous blood flow back to the heart, and can ease lower back pain tremendously.
+This is the essential restorative posture in yoga.
+You get a passive stretch on the hamstrings(backs of the legs), it aids venous blood flow back to the heart, and can ease lower back pain tremendously.
 I do this pose every day.
-To get into the pose I have included the three photos below.
+To get into the pose follow along with the three photos below.

 Start with your knees bent, and one hip against the wall.

-Then kick your legs up the wall as you allow your back to lay flat on the ground.
+Kick your legs up the wall as you turn and your back lays flat on the ground.

 You can put a pillow under your head if you have any tension in the neck, and keep your hips a foot away from the wall if you have very tight hamstrings.